Synt4xErr0r4/syntaxc/README.md

 use `java -jar syntaxc.jar --help`.
 You can also use `--doc option_here` to get extended documentation about a specific option (e.g. `--doc D` prints the documentation for the `-D` option).

+*Note*: Currently, due to the slow `long double` implementation, compiling even very small files can take a few seconds.
+Therefore it is advised to specify `-fno-long-double` if you do not need x87 80-bit precision `long double`s.

 ## Extensions

 The following extensions are supported: